 In Year R the Early Years Foundation Stage curriculum is planned around half termly themes and there is a greater emphasis on learning through play.
 In Key Stages 1 and 2 the curriculum is separated into core and foundation subjects.
-Most foundation subjects are incorporated into the children’s themed topics, this is particularly the case for History, Geography, Art, Technology, ICT and Music.
+Most foundation subjects are incorporated into the children’s themed topics, this is particularly the case for History, Geography, Art, Technology, Computing and Music.
 The core subject of science is also taught primarily through themed topics.

 Some subjects, such as PE, and RE, PSHE are taught discretely as they do not necessarily lend themselves to an integrated approach.
 French is taught by our specialist, Mrs J Mitchell, in KS2.